Tropic of Capricorn:

 Note: The Second Great War is our alternative history setting in which the First World War ended with a negotiated peace that allowed the great empires – Austria-Hungary, Germany, Russia and Ottoman Turkey – to survive for another generation’s war.
 Our Second Great War at Sea books tell the story and present new scenarios from this war that never happened waged by fleets that never were.
-South American Navies extends the story in a special limited-edition expansion set for the out-of-print Cone of Fire, available only to the Gold Club.
+Tropic of Capricorn extends the story in the setting's first complete boxed game.

 South America’s naval powers played little role in the First Great War; none of the Latin nations had departed from their declarations of neutrality by the time Woodrow Wilson’s diplomacy brought an end to the fighting in December 1916.
 Disruptions to trade hurt the export economies of Argentina and Brazil as ships were diverted to carry munitions instead of coffee, while Chile suffered major financial losses when the August 1914 opening of the Panama Canal moved the world’s sea lanes away from her ports.

 With the return of peace came the return of trade, and all three economies prospered in the post-war boom period.
 As the 1920’s wore on, however, patterns developing in Europe began to have an impact in South America as well.
 The “Middle Europe” trading bloc of Germany, Austria, Poland, Bulgaria and Turkey prospered, and while the fascist economies of France and Italy did well in large part thanks to abundant Libyan oil, they could not match their explosive growth.